ericahicks/20230327-Java-VetTec/Week15/day4/nested-form-groups-example/README.md

 # NestedFormGroupsExample

+This project's backend can be found at [Backend REST API](https://github.com/ericahicks/20230327-Java-VetTec/tree/main/Week15/day4/person-hero-alter-egos) .

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run the backend using Spring Tool Suit in the Boot dashboard start up the server so the HTTP requests can go to (http://localhost:8080/)

 ## Code scaffolding